Skip to content

 • git diff to compare what is in your working directory with what is in your staging area

 • git push: git push [remote-name] [branch-name] If you’re working on your local host, and want your commits to be visible online on GitHub as well, you “push” the changes up to GitHub with this command. git push -u origin main.
-If you and someone else clone at the same time and they push upstream and then you push up- stream, your push will rightly be rejected.
+If you and someone else clone at the same time and they push upstream then any push up-stream, will rightly be rejected.
 You’ll have to fetch their work first and incorporate it into yours before you’ll be allowed to push.

 • git pull: If you’re working on your local computer and want the most up-to-date version of your repository to work with, you “pull” the changes down from GitHub with this command.
 It is a shorthand for git fetch followed by git merge FETCH_HEAD.